Attack Ring: Penta Wing

 Overall, not a useful part.

-While it has a unique and rather effective Attack Ring in Penta Wing, Rapid Eagle G fails to make much impact for how rare and expensive it is.
+While it has a unique and rather effective Attack Ring in Penta Wing and a decent if poor value Blade Base, Rapid Eagle G fails to make quite enough impact for how rare and expensive it is.
 As such, while it is a nice addition to ones collection, it is by no means a must-have.